athomasoriginal/dotfiles/README.md

   > ones that I think may be specific to me are listed below.
 You should take
   > a look and verify that you want to keep them.
 Just delete or comment out
   > the stuff you don't want.
-  - section - iterm2
-    - This is going to tell iterm2 to use the preferences I have setup in these dotfiles.
-If you do not want them, comment this line out.
   - section - screen:
     - where the screenshots are stored
 - verify the `brewfile`